How To Find The Right Partner For Your Business Acquisition Journey

 Think back to any time in your working life when a new coworker was brought on – it likely caused some slow-downs and confusion, at least initially, as people had to explain things to the new hire and pick up the slack as they worked to get up to speed.
 Any personnel change will cause some amount of disruption.
 It’s inevitable.

-When you have a partner, you have to explain your thoughts and discuss ideas so that everyone can be understood BEFORE you make a decision.
-If it’s not handled perfectly, that often leads to inefficiencies and confusion lower in the organization.
+When you have a partner, you have to explain your thoughts and discuss ideas so everyone can be understood BEFORE making a decision.
+If it’s not handled perfectly, that often leads to inefficiencies and confusion in the organization.

 How to Find a Good Business Partner

 There are pros and cons to a business partnership.
-And any time you find yourself in a situation where you need to weigh pros and cons, the outcome often comes down to your personal preference.
+Whenever you find yourself needing to weigh the pros and cons, the outcome often comes down to your preference.

-Given that, if you do decide to go the route of finding a partner for your business acquisition journey, there are a few best practices to follow in order to ensure you find a good fit.
+Given that, if you decide to find a partner for your business acquisition journey, there are a few best practices to follow to ensure you find a good fit.

 Look for someone who gives as good as they get.
-In any successful relationship, each person believes the rewards they receive are equal to or exceed the contributions they make.
-However, you should never be keeping a mental tally of how much you’ve done versus how much you’re owed – that way bitterness lies.
+In any successful relationship, each person believes the rewards they receive equal or exceed their contributions.
+However, you should never be keeping a mental tally of how much you’ve done versus how much you’re owed – that way, bitterness lies.

 Look for someone who is growth-minded.
 You want a partner who believes in you, your company, and your ability to work together to grow the business (and vice versa).
 Members of a successful partnership embrace change and growth and can see how it benefits the individual and the team as a whole.

 Look for someone who can resolve conflict.
-In close relationships, you should neither be competing with nor avoiding the other person.
+In close relationships, you should neither compete with nor avoid the other person.
 These are not effective conflict management strategies.
-Rather, to maintain a healthy partnership you should look for proactive approaches to conflict management that include compromise and collaboration to resolve any differences.
+Rather, to maintain a healthy partnership, you should look for proactive approaches to conflict management that include compromise and collaboration to resolve any differences.

 Look for someone who shares your vision.
 A company’s vision is what it desires for itself in the future.
-This vision comes from the top down, and in a partnership requires unanimity of mind and spirit.
-In order to create a shared vision, you and your partner should:
+This vision comes from the top down, and a partnership requires unanimity of mind and spirit.
+To create a shared vision, you and your partner should:

 1. Create the initial vision